-Source rocks form oil and gas, and are classified according to the quality and quantity of their organic content which is determined by organic productivity and the depositional conditions of the paleo-environment.
-In this course we deal with source rock formation and maturing, as well as their classification, including molecular parameters for characterization of oils, bitumen and gases, with practical exercises.
+Source rocks form oil and gas and are classified according to the quality and quantity of their organic content which is determined by organic productivity and the depositional conditions of the paleo-environment.
+In this course, we deal with source rock formation and maturing, as well as their classification, including molecular parameters for the characterization of oils, bitumen and gases, with practical exercises.

 In addition to source rocks, are maturation, migration and trap filling key elements in an overall understanding of the "Petroleum System".

 We study the GS-FID/MS, biomarker and stable carbon isotope analytical methods.
 The course also provides an introduction to how petroleum geochemical methods are used in oil and gas exploration, and also an understanding of how naturally occurring hydrocarbons are distributed in sedimentary systems.

 - Understand the use and implications of modern geochemical analytical methods integrated towards a "Petroleum System Understanding".
 This includes the formation of oil and gas, migration, and accumulation in traps.

 - Understand the distribution of oil and gas in sedimentary basins, and what determines the phase-type in traps (oil v gas) related to maturing, migration and cap rock conditions.